SinaDBMS/Azure-Data-Scientist-Associate/README.md

 }
 ```

+The effective permissions of `Actions` that include wildcard are computed by subtracting the `NotActions` from them.

 ## Monitor Data Drift

 To monitor data drift over time one needs to register a _baseline_ and a _target_ dataset.
 The `backfill()` method of
 the `DataDriftDetector` class is used to analyse the data drift between the baseline and target dataset.

+## Tune Hyperparameters

+Use the `azureml.train.hyperdrive.HyperDriveConfig` class to tune the hyperparameters. it is also necessary to get a
+reference of the Azure ML run context and log the desired metric.
+For example if the primary metric is AUC
+then: `run.log(auc)`

 ## Azure Cognitive Services